grisu/grython/README.md

 Usage
 ----------

-*grisu-jython* is started like so (if you used the NeSI tools installer package and adjusted your path):
+*grython* is started like so (if you used the NeSI tools installer package and adjusted your path):

     grython [-b <backend>]  [<script-name>.py]